Cosentyx (Secukinumab)

 Used For

-plaque psoriasis, psoriatic arthritis, juvenile idiopathic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis, hidradenitis suppurativa
+treating plaque psoriasis, psoriatic arthritis, juvenile idiopathic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis, and hidradenitis suppurativa

 How Taken